-The Harvard Kennedy School (HKS) Indonesia Program invites Indonesian researchers, academics, and practitioners to apply for the Indonesia Research Fellowship in order to pursue independent research projects at the Ash Center for Democratic Governance and Innovation, which is part of the John F. Kennedy School of Government of Harvard University.
+The Harvard Kennedy School (HKS) Indonesia Program invites Indonesian researchers, academics, and practitioners to apply for Indonesia Research Fellowships in order to pursue independent research projects at the Ash Center for Democratic Governance and Innovation, which is part of the John F. Kennedy School of Government of Harvard University.
 Made possible through the generous support of the Rajawali Foundation, this research fellowship opportunity allows successful applicants to join a lively community of researchers working on Asia-related issues.

 - Research Fellows will receive a certificate upon completion, but no degrees will be conferred.

 - Research Fellows will receive shared office space within the Ash Center for Democratic Governance and Innovation, on the campus of Harvard University in Cambridge (outside Boston, Massachusetts).

 - Research Fellows will have access to the library system of Harvard University.

-- For Indonesian Research Fellows, HKS will pay for appropriate housing, health insurance, and a modest living stipend.
+- For Research Fellows HKS will pay for appropriate housing, health insurance, and a modest living stipend.
 HKS will not provide international transportation or pay for pre-departure costs.
-(If accepted, Research Fellows are encouraged to seek financial support for these items from their employers or other sponsors such as the Indonesian Ministry of Education or DIKTI, the Directorate General for Higher Education.)
+(If accepted, Research Fellows are encouraged to seek financial support from their employers or other sponsors for these items.)

 Criteria and Expectations

 Fellows must be fluent in both written and spoken English.
-All fellows will be expected to participate in research seminars, produce a 10-page written paper summarizing their research (ideally published before completion of the research fellowship period), and make at least two presentations about their research: one presentation on work in progress and one full presentation at the end of their fellowship period.
+All fellows will be expected to participate in research seminars, produce a ten-page written paper summarizing their research (ideally published before completion of research fellowship period), and make at least two presentations about their research: one presentation on work in progress and one full presentation at the end of their fellowship period.

 Indonesian Research Fellowships are open to candidates from government, academia, and independent research communities.
 Fellows usually fall into one of the following categories: Pre-Doc Fellow, Post-Doc Fellow, or Senior Practitioner.
 Although proposals for one semester of research may be considered, preference will be given to research proposals that represent ambitious and significant work over two semesters (one full academic year).

-Strong proposals in any aspect of public policy will be considered, and candidates should propose research questions that are meaningful based on their area of expertise and analysis of the challenges in Indonesia.
-Applicants are encouraged to review the 2010 HKS analysis of the Indonesian political economy, which encourages further study of 1) institutional transformation; 2) opportunities and challenges of globalization; 3) equity and opportunity; 4) improving public infrastructure services; 5) investing in human capital; and 6) political economy of reform.
-This report is also available in Bahasa Indonesia at Gramedia Bookstores under the title Indonesia Menentukan Nasib: Dari Reformasi ke Transformasi Kelembagaan.
+Strong proposals in any aspect of public policy will be considered, and candidates should feel free to propose research questions that are meaningful based on their area of expertise and their analysis of the challenges in Indonesia.
+Applicants are encouraged to review the 2010 HKS analysis of the Indonesian political economy, which encourages further study of 1) institutional transformation; 2) opportunities and challenges in globalization; 3) equity and opportunity; 4) improving public infrastructure services; 5) investing in human capital; and 6) political economy of reform.
+This report is also available in Bahasa Indonesia under the title Indonesia Menentukan Nasib: Dari Reformasi ke Transformasi Kelembagaan.

-- Social policy in Indonesia, including effectiveness of social safety net programs, national strategies for poverty reduction, and local government experience with service provision for vulnerable populations;
+- Social policy in Indonesia, including effectiveness of social safety net programs, national strategy for poverty reduction, and local government experience with service provision for vulnerable populations

-- Energy development, including energy policy, energy markets, environmental policy, climate change and carbon trading, or sustainability; or
+- Energy development, including energy policy, energy markets, environmental policy, climate change and carbon trading, or sustainability

 Application and Deadlines

-Candidates should apply by February 15, 2013 for the Indonesian Research Fellowships for the period August 2013 to June 2014.
-(Deadlines for the period August 2014 to June 2015 will be announced later at www.ash.harvard.edu/indonesia.)
+Candidates should apply by April 15, 2015, for the Indonesian Research Fellowships for the period August 2015 to May 2016.
+(Deadlines for the period August 2016 to June 2017 will be announced later at www.ash.harvard.edu/indonesia.)

 To apply, please prepare the following materials:

-Please send the application materials via email to email@example.com with â€śResearch Fellow Applicationâ€ť in the subject line, no later than 5:00 p.m.
-ET (Cambridge local time) on February 15, 2013.
+Please send the application materials via email to email@example.com with â€śResearch Fellow Applicationâ€ť in the subject line, no later than 5:00 pm (Cambridge local time) on April 15, 2015.